danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## Flow Chart

 Conventionally, each step in a flow chart is represented by a symbol and connecting lines that guide towards a certain output progressively.
-The symbols that are used in a flow chart are shapes and each shape has different meaning:
+The symbols that are used in a flow chart are shapes and each shape has different meaning and below it shows the basic components of drawing a typical flow chart:

 - **Oval**: Indicate the start or end points of a program/system.
 (But this needs to think about if all programs have an end?)
 - **Rectangle**: Represent the process steps.